-Then remove the tab washer and the lock washer.
+Then remove the castle nut and the thrust washer.

-The adjusting nut can then be unscrewed but care must be taken that the outer bearing does not drop out.
+When removing the Hub take care that the outer bearing does not drop out.
 Any dirt or damage to the bearings and grease can compromise the bearing life so ensure any grease is not exposed to dirt and parts are protected.